szabgab/slides/python-programming/iterators.md

 {i: __iter__}
 {i: __next__}

-We can implement a similar iterator using the following code.
+{aside}
+We can create a iterator using a class.
+We are required to implement the `__iter__` method that returns the iterator object and the `__next__` method that returns the next element in our iteration.
+We can indicated that the iteration was exhaused by raising a `StopIteration` exception.
+{/aside}

 * `__iter__`
 * `__next__` (in Python 2 this used to ne `next`)